Le démarrage rapide (SOAP) de l’API Java est disponible pour le registre des points d’entrée.

 EndpointRegistryClient endPointClient = new EndpointRegistryClient(myFactory);

-//Create a new Email endpoint for the MyApplication/EncryptDocument process
+//Create an Email endpoint for the MyApplication/EncryptDocument process

 CreateEndpointInfo e = new CreateEndpointInfo();